Uri3n/Advanced-TLS-Injection/README.md

-# Advanced-TLS-Injection
+# Advanced-TLS-Injection-PoC
 ### A direct improvement to remote TLS Injection.
-Proof of concept
+Proof of concept.

 *A write-up will be coming for this soon, at which point I will update the readme.*